 Many women experience some weight gain, or a change in their shape as they approach and pass through menopause.
 Our medical advisor Dr Hughes writes about exactly why this happens and how we can avoid it.

 Your genetics also have a role in defining where you store fat.
 Apple shaped fat distribution is associated with more risk of cardiovascular disease (heart disease and high blood pressure) than pear shaped fat distribution.
-At last good news for women with generous hips and thighs!
+At last good news for women with generous hips and thighs

 Choose something that you will enjoy, and consider exercising with a friend on a regular basis.
 Starting with walking is always safe and easy.
-Any amount of physical activity and good for you, and the most health benefits are seen in those who change from being inactive to moderately active.
+Any amount of physical activity is good for you.
+The most health benefits are seen in those who change from being inactive to moderately active.
 You don’t have to run a marathon!

 If you are interested in running then consider the following:

 No impact activities can also be incorporated into your daily routine.
 Swimming or pilates are both great ways to up your fitness level.
 Try and change up your exercises so you don't get bored and look forward to your workouts.